Unclutter Your Nest Boot Camp : Week 2

 - Instruction Books and Manuals.
 I used to have a 2 big binders of all the manuals& warranties of all the appliances in my home until I realized that these manuals were available on line as PDFs.
 On my computer I created a ‘Manuals and Warranties’ file and then downloaded a PDF for each appliance and scanned the warranties and saved them to the ‘Manuals and Warranties’ file.

 - Scan all your old photos and save them to disk or flash drive/USB drive/thumb drive.
 Then, and here’s the hard part, recycle your photos.
 If you are like me I know this will cause you to panic a bit, but you have the digital versions now and can access them anytime.
+I made duplicate copies and put an extra set in our safe deposit box at the bank just in case.

 This will take some time and you may not get it all done this week, but if you plan to do a little bit a day, you can work through it.
 Once again, put them all in a box and spend an hour a day weeding through them.
 I have a Canon Pixma MX922 which is a printer/scanner/fax machine/copier and it works perfectly for this.
 I would imagine most machines with a scan capability would accomplish this task.